-The Pennsylvania Children's Trust Fund (CTF) is dedicated to funding effective and innovative child abuse and neglect disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
+The Pennsylvania Children's Trust Fund (CTF) is dedicated to funding effective disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
 By donating some or all of your tax refund, you help the Red Cross respond to nearly 70,000 disasters each year.
 You can also make a direct, tax deductible donation by visiting redcross.org.